 When a magician’s trick goes wrong at six-year-old Mando’s birthday party, an avalanche of coincidental absurdities befalls the boy’s family.
-The conjurer turns Sami, the authoritative Egyptian father, into a chicken, but fails to bring him back to his customary state.
+The magician turns Sami, the authoritative father, into a chicken and fails to bring him back.
+This mysterious transformation of the father sets the family on a tragically absurd adventure of self-discovery to survive without him.

-This mysterious transformation sends the family on a tragically funny adventure of self-discovery as they attempt to survive without their patriarch.
-Rasha, until now a passive mother, suddenly finds herself the head of the family.
-Gradually, she transforms, becoming a stronger woman and mother.
-Her son Ramadan, a teenager, is forced to take up his father’s job in order to bring money to the household.
-Mando, meanwhile, struggles without his father but finds solace in his elder brother.
-When Sami returns an invalid, he is a burden more than anything else.
+Rasha, until now a passive mother, is suddenly responsible for the family.
+She slowly transforms into a stronger woman and mother.
+Ramadan, the 9 years old son, is forced to take up his father’s job in order to earn some money for the family.
+Mando struggles without his father but finds solace in his older brother.
+When the father returns an invalid, he is more of a burden.
 His long-awaited return brings nothing but disappointment.
-The family learns that life is possible without a dictator to lead them.

 Domiana Nassar, Sami Bassuiny